 - Decreasing Traumatic Stress Symptoms

 The goal of trauma-informed therapy is to regain power and control over an experience by re-narrating your story.
 Over time, you have the opportunity to process and organize these experiences to help understand how they affect your view of yourself and the world.

 EMDR is a treatment that enables people to heal from the symptoms and emotional distress that result from disturbing life experiences.
 During an EMDR session, the client tends to emotionally disturbing material in brief doses while simultaneously focusing on external stimuli.
 The ptsd therapist will generally use eye moment as the external stimuli but might also use other stimulants like hand-tapping or audio stimulation.

 Articles About Trauma-Informed Therapy

-Childhood trauma is an experience of an event by a child that is emotionally painful or distressing—the result of this exposure to trauma results in lasting mental and physical effects.
-A way to overcome these effects is through childhood trauma therapy, conducted...
+Childhood trauma is an experience of an event by a child that is emotionally painful or distressing.
+Prolonged exposure to trauma results in lasting mental and physical effects.
+A way to overcome these effects is through childhood trauma therapy with a licensed...